alexkuznetsov/FileUploaderApp/README.md

 docker-compose up
 ```

-After that, docker pulled up the last version of the container and starts it.
+After that, Docker retrives the last version of the container and launches it.

 Build image locally
 ===================